jackdepree/MSU-Capstone/README.md

 This was the final layer of the model, which was a fully connected (dense) layer with a single output unit to predict the target value
 - Input Shape: The input shape was (X_train.shape[1], X_train.shape[2]), where X_train.shape[1] was the number of timesteps (1 in this case) and X_train.shape[2] was the number of features.

-Model Training
+Model Training:

 The model was trained using the fit() method with a batch size of 16 and 20 epochs.
 The optimizer used was Adam, and the loss function was Mean Squared Error (MSE).
 •	Epochs: The number of passes through the entire dataset during training.
 •	Batch Size: Defined the number of samples used in one iteration of training.
 *Since the model was trained on a local machine, it was executed on the CPU.

-Cross-Validation
+Cross-Validation:

-K-Fold Cross-Validation
+K-Fold Cross-Validation:
 The dataset was split into 2 folds using KFold from scikit-learn.
 The model was trained on the training set and evaluated on the test set in each fold.
 Metrics were calculated for each fold, and the average performance metrics were displayed at the end.

-Model Evaluation
+Model Evaluation:

 The model was evaluated using various metrics:
 •	Mean Squared Error (MSE): Measured the average squared difference between predicted and actual values.
 Lower values indicated better model performance.
 •	Root Mean Squared Error (RMSE): The square root of MSE, providing error in the same units as the target variable.